 Discover art in public space in Arnhem now also online

 Arnhem has almost 300 works of art in the public space.
-To allow everyone to appreciate the artworks and the stories behind them, the website launched today www.buitenkunstarnhem.nl spear.
+To allow everyone to appreciate the works of art and the stories behind them, the website www.buitenkunstarnhem.nl was launched today.
 The site offers a versatile range for young and old.

 Rich history